Diocese of Aberdeen: Cathedral chapter

-The development of Aberdeen's chapter was lengthy even though the papal bull of 1157 authorised Bishop Edward to institute a chapter of secular or monastic clerics.
+The development of Aberdeen's chapter was lengthy, even though the papal bull of 1157 authorised Bishop Edward to institute a chapter of secular or monastic clerics.
 The first signs of chapter enlargement became apparent when a cleric designated as a 'canon' witnessed an act by Bishop John (1199–1207).
-His successor, Bishop Kalder (1207–1228), had many canons acting as members of synodal sittings who confirmed his episcopal edicts with an archdeacon as the senior cleric.
-Bishop Stirling (1228–1239) continued this system but now this assembly was called a 'chapter' possessing its own seal.
+His successor, Bishop Kalder (1207–1228), had many canons serving on synodal sittings who confirmed his episcopal edicts, with an archdeacon as the senior cleric.
+Bishop Stirling (1228–1239) continued this system, but the assembly was now called a 'chapter' and possessed its own seal.
 A canon was now designated 'treasurer' with the dean still subordinate to the archdeacon.
-By 1239, Bishop Lamley had been elected at a meeting chaired by the dean although apparently, the archdeacon was still his senior.
+By 1239, Bishop Lamley had been elected at a meeting chaired by the dean, although apparently, the archdeacon was still his senior.
 In c.
-1239 a canon had been elevated to the dignity of precentor and then in 1240, a chancellor was now visible.
-In 1243 at a meeting of the chapter, it was evident that the dean was now the senior canon in the chapter.
-By 1445, the chapter consisted of 29 canons—the dean, presenter, chancellor, and treasurer were the dignitaries, the archdeacon—no longer a dignitary—and 24 simple canonries made up the remainder.
-The last canonry to be created was that of the sub-chanter (1527x1534) bringing the total number of canons to 30.
+1239, a canon had been elevated to the dignity of precentor, and then in 1240, a chancellor was visible.
+In 1243, a meeting of the chapter demonstrated a change in its structure; the dean was now the senior canon.
+By 1445, the chapter consisted of twenty-nine canons; the dean, presenter, chancellor, and treasurer were the dignitaries (the archdeacon was no longer a dignitary), and 24 simple canonries made up the remainder.
+The last canonry to be created was that of the sub-chanter (1527x1534), bringing the total number of canons to 30.
 Between them, the chapter held 46 appropriated churches in the diocese of Aberdeen and a further 2 in the diocese of Moray.